signetlabdei/lorawan/doc/lorawan.rst

-Since LoRaWAN parameters like default channel lineup and MAC command interpretations vary based on the operational region of the network, ``LoraMacHelper`` includes methods to specify the region.
+Since LoRaWAN parameters like default channel lineup and MAC command interpretations vary based on the operational region of the network, ``LorawanMacHelper`` includes methods to specify the region.
 While the current implementation is predisposed to support different configurations of the network based on the region it's meant to be operating in, currently only the EU region using the 868 MHz sub band is supported.